Andereoo/TkinterWeb/tkinterweb/docs/HTMLFRAME.md

 ---

 #### **replace_widget**(oldwidget, newwidget)
 Removes the `oldwidget` from the document, and replaces it with the `newwidget`.
-Note that if both `oldwidget` and `newwidget` are currently shown in the document, their locations will be swapped.See the [geometry management docs](GEOMETRY.md) for more information.
+Note that if both `oldwidget` and `newwidget` are currently shown in the document, their locations will be swapped.
+See the [geometry management docs](GEOMETRY.md) for more information.

 Parameters
 * **oldwidget** *(tkinter.Widget)* - Specifies the Tkinter widget to replace.
 This must be a valid Tkinter widget that is currently managed by TkinterWeb.